 |Source: Compiled in conjunction with the South Dakota Retailers Association, November 2014|

-There is no state statute requirement for this state minimum wage posting (in Adobe PDF format); it is provided as a courtesy and for informational purposes only.
+There is no state statute requirement for the following state minimum wage posting; it is provided as a courtesy and for informational purposes only.

 The information provided on this Web page should in no way be considered legal advice.
 For specific information about your legal rights, you should consult your personal attorney.
 If you have a general question, contact us.